Inviting people onto Mastodon and the Fediverse

 • Third party apps will have various interfaces for search, but they’re usually quite obvious, using a magnifying glass icon or the word “search”.
 (One exception is Toot! which has its search function bizarrely hidden away in the ⋯ menu in the top right corner.)

-How do I make my post more visible in search results?
-Do I still need to use hashtags?
+How do I make my own posts more visible in search results?

 If you want your post to be more easily found in searches, opt into full text searches but also include relevant hashtags if you can.
 Remember to use CamelCase on hashtags that contain multiple words.